scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 -----------------
 Our goal is to provide alternative solutions for composing multiple levels of parallelism across multiple threading libraries with same or better performance compared to the usual approaches.
-At the same time, we wish to keep the interface for this simple, requiring less deep knowledge and fewer decisions from end-users.
+At the same time, we wish to keep the interface for this simple, requiring shallower knowledge and fewer decisions from end-users.
 We evaluate several new approaches in this paper.